 3.2.
 Scope, context and criteria, including:

-- identifying the external and internal context for the organisation;
+- Identifying the external and internal context for the organization;

 3.3.
 Risk assessment, including:

-- risk identification to find, recognise and describe risks that might help or prevent achievement of objectives and the variety of tangible or intangible consequences;
+- Risk identification to find, recognize and describe risks that might help or prevent achievement of objectives and the variety of tangible or intangible consequences;

 4. Risk treatment, including: